 Maine Disqualifies Trump from 2024 Presidential Primary Ballot

-Maine’s Secretary of State, Shenna Bellows, has issued an unprecedented ruling disqualifying former President Donald Trump from the state’s 2024 presidential primary ballot.
-The decision, a first for any state official, is based on accusations of Trump’s involvement in the January 6, 2021, attack on the Capitol.
-Trump is alleged to have incited an insurrection by disseminating deceptive claims about the 2020 election and provoking his supporters to march on the Capitol to impede the vote’s certification.
+In a historic move, Maine has become the second U.S. state to disqualify former President Donald Trump from the 2024 presidential primary election ballot.
+The decision, made by Maine’s Secretary of State Shenna Bellows, is based on the ex-President’s alleged role in the January 6, 2021, attack on the U.S. Capitol.
+Bellows, a Democrat, concluded that Trump incited an insurrection by disseminating false claims about voter fraud in the 2020 election and encouraging his supporters to march on the Capitol to impede the certification of the election results.

 Subscribe to BNN Breaking